Hungsiro506/hungsiro506.github.io/olap_components.md

 "infinitely" scalable.
 - Examples: Amazon S3, Azure Blob, Google Cloud Storage, MinIO, Cepth, JuiceFS

-Cloud data warehouses and MPP db are mostly Share disk architecture.
+Cloud data warehouses are mostly Shared disk architecture.
-Newly MPP and OLAP databases are also follow the compute-storage segeration
+Newly MPP and OLAP databases are also follow the compute-storage segeration by partitioning tables into large, immutable files stored in an object store.

+Fundamentally these new DBMSs are not different than previous distributed/parallel DBMSs except for the prevalence of a cloud-based object store for shared disk.
 - Firebolt, Bigquery, Redshift, ....